ufosc/getting-started/README.md

 ## Getting Started

+For an introduction to the club, [click here](introduction.md).

-The resources folder is divided into different technologies.
+The [resources](resources/README.md) folder is divided into different technologies.
 Though most will be a single file with a short explanation and links, things with more information will have their own folder.

-You can copy the project-template folder to get up and running with a new project quickly.
+You can copy the [project-template](project-template/explanation.md) folder to get up and running with a new project quickly.
 Check the [explanation.md](https://github.com/ufosc/resources/project-template/explanation.md) inside the directory for a more detailed explanation of what's all included.
 Be sure to remove this once it's all set up.

-The coding-guidelines has a set of general guidelines for each language.
+The [coding-guidelines](coding-guidelines/README.md) has a set of general guidelines for each language.
 Each project is free to adjust these, so check there for specifics.
 There is also a [best-practices.md](https://github.com/ufosc/resources/coding-guidelines/best-practices.md) that goes over good language agnostic coding practices.

+Finally, there is a [presentation folder](presentations/README.md) that holds links to past presentations.

 ## Contributing